oacore/design/src/elements/icon/icon.md

 ## Accessible icon

-Provide alternative text in `alt` prop for tech assistive users accessibility.
+Provide alternative text in `alt` prop for tech assistive user's accessibility.

-The component will add a `<title>` to inlined SVG element, so screen readers will be able to read it.
+The component will add a `arial-label` to inlined SVG element, so screen readers will be able to read it.

 ```jsx